Now that you have completed your DiSC Profile you are probably wondering how to interpret the results of your DiSC personality report.

-DiSC is a two-dimensional model which then creates four main quadrants: Dominance (D), influence (i), Support (S), and Conscientiousness (C)
+The DiSC profile is a two-dimensional model which then creates four main quadrants: Dominance (D), influence (i), Support (S), and Conscientiousness (C)

 DiSC Profile Explained: Cornerstone Principles for Everything DiSC®

 In your DiSC personality report, you will find the cornerstone principles.
-The cornerstone principles are vital principles for applying DiSC at work.
-The premise is that all DiSC personality styles are equally valuable and that your life experiences influence your DiSC personality type, and recognizing that changing behavior takes work.
+The cornerstone principles are vital principles for applying the DiSC model at work.
+The premise is that all DiSC personality styles are equally valuable, your life experiences influence your DiSC personality type, and for you to be kind to yourself as you implement the DiSC model in the workplace since changing behavior takes work.
 DiSC is the first step of your journey.

 DiSC Profile Explained: DiSC Personality Overview

 This section identifies your DiSC personality dot placement.
 We mentioned above that DiSC the DiSC model is based on four quadrants.
-Those four quadrants break down further into twelve (12) regions identifying your DiSC personality dot placement.
+Those four quadrants break down further into the twelve styles of DiSC, contain twelve (12) regions identifying your DiSC personality dot placement.

 DiSC Profile Explained: DiSC Personality Style & Dot

-This portion of the DiSC personality report is my favorite.
+This portion of the Everything DiSC personality report is my favorite.
 Some participants like to refer to this report section as the truth serum.
-In this section, the report takes all the behaviors identified in when you completed the assessment and creates a story so that you can better understand your behavior and the impact of your behavior on others.
-We all know that storytelling is a much better way to get your message across, likewise, with the DiSC personality results, the story provided in such an impactful way that's hard to believe that it could be so precise.
+In this section, the report takes all the behaviors identified from when you completed the assessment, creates a story so that you can better understand your behavior and the impact of your behavior on others.
+We all know that storytelling is a much better way to get your message across, likewise, with the DiSC personality results, the story is provided in such an impactful way that's hard to believe that it could be so precise.

 DiSC Profile Explained: DiSC Personality Priorities and Shading